-In the spring of 2010, Levinson was elected a Fellow of the American Academy for Jewish Research, the oldest professional organization of Judaica scholars in North America.
+In the spring of 2010, Prof. Levinson was elected a Fellow of the American Academy for Jewish Research, the oldest professional organization of Judaica scholars in North America.
 Fellows are nominated and elected by their peers and thus constitute the most distinguished and most senior scholars teaching Judaic studies at American universities.
-Also in 2010, Levinson was named a 2010–2013 Scholar of the College by the University of Minnesota, awarded in honor of his outstanding achievement in the College of Liberal Arts.

-Levinson is currently at the Institute for Advance Studies in Jerusalem co-directing a project, titled“Convergence and Divergence in Pentateuchal Theory: Bridging the Academic Cultures of Israel, North America, and Europe”.
-The project has brought together a small team of international scholars to conduct research in Pentateuchal studies.
-Levinson will remain in Jerusalem for the 2012-2013 academic year.
+Institute for Advance Studies in Jerusalem, where co-directed a project titled“Convergence and Divergence in Pentateuchal Theory: Bridging the Academic Cultures of Israel, North America, and Europe.”
+The project brought a small group of international scholars to Jerusalem to conduct research in Pentateuchal studies.

 Levinson's Fellowship Page on EURIA (Research Project Description and Biography)

 “The King James Bible at 400: Scripture, Statecraft, and the American Founding,” (Co-author Joshua Berman) published in The History Channel Magazine, November 2010.

 Reference to Bernard M. Levinson’s work in Oxford English Dictionary (3rd edition; October 2008; online version November 2010).

 Bernard M. Levinson’s letter to The New York Times Editor (July 21, 1998) (concerning Elizabeth Cady Stantion).

 Levinson’s work cited and discussed on CLR Forum (Center for Law and Religion at St. John’s University School of Law).
 Visit http://clrforum.org/2011/11/02/gerhard-von-rad-state-interference-and-religious-conviction-in-nazi-germany/ to read the full article.